yegor256/blog/_drafts/_sv.md

 your laptop in an honest attempt to work for a few hours you feel that you are an outsider, you are not in the system, you are doing something wrong.
-Most likely your efforts won't get you anywhere, since everybody around you is 1) half-drunk and half-high, and, at the same time, 2) seem to be doing fine.
-In a few days you ask yourself whether you are doing the right thing?
+Most likely your efforts won't get you anywhere, since everybody around you is 1) half-drunk and half-high, and, at the same time, 2) seems to be doing fine.
+In a few days you ask yourself whether you are doing the right thing.
 Maybe to be successful you should join them and close your laptop.

 In Silicon Valley you get the opposite feeling.
 If you don't open your laptop